dskylh/codewars/README.md

 # Codewars Problems

-For future reference and storing the solutions to the problems that i have solved
+For future reference and storing the solutions to the problems that i have solved from Codewars

 ## Solved Problems